Flag of Fiji

 Top sellers from our flag shop

 First of all, the Union Jack in the upper corner points to the former colonial ties with Great Britain.
-In 1864, Great Britain introduced a flag system in which
+This had introduced in 1864 a flag system in which

 ?
-Warships use a so-called "White Ensign" (naval flag), a white flag often with a continuous red cross of St. George and with the Union Jack in the upper corner,
+Warships fly a so-called "White Ensign" (naval flag), a white flag often with a continuous red cross of St. George and with the Union Jack in the upper corner,

 ?
-Merchant ships a "Red Ensign" (also called "Civil Ensign", the actual merchant flag), a red flag with the Union Jack in the upper corner, and
+Merchant ships a "Red Ensign" (also called "Civil Ensign", which is actually a merchant flag), a red flag with the Union Jack in the upper corner, and

 ?
 Service ships carried a "Blue Ensign" (government flag => the actual state flag), a blue flag with the Union Jack in the upper corner.